Hope and serious illness

 - Completing one's worldly affairs.
 This might include arranging your finances, writing an advance directive, and making closure with the circle of people and institutions outside your ring of intimate friends and relations.

 - Coming to terms with the meaning of one's life.
-You may wish to write a review of your life or dictate it to a friend or hospice volunteer.
+You may wish to write a review of your life or dictate it to a friend or family member.
 This is an opportunity to acknowledge and celebrate your accomplishments.

 - Forgiving oneself.
 In the course of a lifetime, all of us will have made mistakes.
 During your life review, you may identify things you can yet do to make amends and allow yourself the grace of forgiveness for what you cannot change about the past.